 · Mold.
 Of course, the first thoughts to appear when thinking about mold is what you may find in a basement or a bathroom.
 Mold spores love wet spots both inside and outside the house, such as piles of damp leaves on the lawn.
 In addition, humidity, dry and windy weather from hot summer months can cause mold to start releasing spores into the air, well into the cooler months that follow.

 · Ragwood pollen.
-One of the biggest allergy triggers during the fall, ragwood pollen affects most people who are allergic to spring plants.
-As the pollen is released, starting in August, it can travel long distances during September and October.
+One of the biggest allergy triggers during the fall is ragwood pollen affects most people who are allergic to spring plants.
+As the pollen is released it can travel long distances during September and October.
 Certain foods such as melons and zucchini can cause allergic reactions due to having contact with ragwood pollen.
 Some people know this type of allergy trigger as hay fever.

 At Diamond Chiropractic, we understand how fall allergies can affect everyone, and how spinal misalignment may be the cause behind them.
 More specifically, how spinal misalignments result in imbalances in the body’s six zones, and how Zone Technique and concept therapy assist in the healing process.
 If you suffer from fall allergies in Omaha, contact Diamond Chiropractic.
 We are here to help you!